cryptoChaosDev/mooza_dev/deployment/FIX_FRIENDSHIPS_TS_ERROR.md

 ## Additional Notes

 - The script must be run with sudo privileges
-- Ensure you have internet connectivity for Docker image pulls
+- Ensure you have internet connectivity for Docker image pulls and npm installs
 - The fix is specifically targeted at the TypeScript error and doesn't affect other functionality
+- The script will automatically install all required dependencies